-9.15 If a building is fitted throughout with a sprinkler system, it is reasonable to assume that the intensity and extent of a fire will be reduced.
-The sprinkler system should meet the relevant recommendations of BS 9251 Sprinkler systems for residential and domestic occupancies.
-Code of practice.
-In these circumstances the boundary distance may be half that for an otherwise similar, but unsprinklered, building, subject to there being a minimum distance of 1000mm.
+10.15 If a building is fitted throughout with an automatic fire suppression system, it is reasonable to assume that the intensity and extent of a fire will be reduced.
+The automatic fire suppression system should meet the relevant recommendations of a suitable, fully implemented, technical standard such as BS 9251: Fire Sprinkler systems for domestic and residential occupancies.
+Code of practice or equivalent technical standard.
+In these circumstances the boundary distance may be half that for an otherwise similar, but unsuppressed, building, subject to there being a minimum distance of 1000mm.
 Alternatively, the amount of unprotected area may be doubled if the boundary distance is maintained.

-Note: The presence of sprinklers may be taken into account in a similar way when using the BRE report referred to in paragraph 9.14.
+Note: The presence of an automatic fire suppression system may be taken into account in a similar way when using the BRE report referred to in paragraph 10.14.